mapproxy/mapproxy/doc/install_windows.rst

 .. note:: You can also :doc:`install MapProxy inside an existing OSGeo4W installation<install_osgeo4w>`.

 At frist you need a working Python installation.
 You can download Python from: http://www.python.org/download/.
-MapProxy requires Python 2.5, 2.6 or 2.7, it is *not* compatible with Python 3.
+MapProxy requires Python 2.5, 2.6 or 2.7.
+Python 2.5 is not recommended anymore and the support for it will end with MapProxy 1.8.
+Python 3 support is planned for MapProxy 1.8.

 We advise you to install MapProxy into a `virtual Python environment`_.
 `Read about virtualenv <http://virtualenv.openplans.org/#what-it-does>`_ if you want to now more about the benefits.